Home Search Gallery How-To Books Links Workshops About Contact

 What About DX Lenses?

-When Nikon introduces an amateur FX camera, it also inevitably will have full compatibility with DX lenses.
+Nikon's first amateur FX camera, the D700, as well as the D3, are compatible with DX lenses.
 That's how Nikon does things.
-Unlike Canon, who dumpstered all its previous lenses when Canon changed its lens mount in 1985, almost all of the over 40 million Nikkor lenses Nikon has made in the past 50 years works to some extent on every camera.
+Unlike Canon, who dumpstered all its previous lenses when Canon changed its lens mount in 1985, almost all of the over 40 million Nikkor lenses Nikon has made in the past 50 years work to some extent on every camera.

 Should you buy a DX lens today?
 Sure, if you have a DX camera.
 You'll make a lot of pictures with it until you ever see an inexpensive FX camera.
 If Nikon comes out with a less expensive FX camera, its most likely going to cost way more than any DX lens you may be considering.